Fundamental group of moduli of principal bundles on curves: Abstract

 \section{Abstract}

-Let $X$ be a compact connected Riemann surface of genus at least two, and let $\op{G}$ be a connected semisimple affine algebraic group defined over $\mathbb C$.
-For any $\delta\, \in\, \pi_1(\op{G})$, we prove that the moduli space of semistable principal $\op{G}$--bundles over $X$ of topological type $\delta$ is simply connected.
-In contrast, the fundamental group of the moduli stack of principal $\op{G}$--bundles over $X$ of topological type $\delta$ is shown to be isomorphic to $H^1(X,\, \pi_1(\op{G}))$.
+Let $X$ be a compact connected Riemann surface of genus $g$, with $g\, \geq\, 2$, and let $\op{G}$ be a connected semisimple affine algebraic group defined over $\mathbb C$.
+Given any $\delta \, \in \, \pi_1(\op{G})$, we prove that the moduli space of semistable principal $\op{G}$--bundles over $X$ of topological type $\delta$ is simply connected.
+More generally, if $\op{G}$ is a connected reductive complex affine algebraic group, then the fundamental group of the moduli space is isomorphic to ${\mathbb Z}^{2gd}$, where $d$ is the complex dimension of the center of $\op{G}$.
+In contrast, the fundamental group of the moduli stack of principal $\op{G}$--bundles over $X$ of topological type $\delta$ is shown to be isomorphic to $H^1(X,\, \pi_1(\op{G}))$, when $\op{G}$ is semisimple.
+We also compute the fundamental group of the moduli stack of principal $\op{G}$--bundles when $\op{G}$ is reductive.